-In March 2021, the Company entered into a loan and security agreement with a commercial bank to borrow \$30,000 along with the issuance of warrants to purchase 127,570 shares of Legacy SoundHound's common stock.
+In March 2021, the Company entered into a loan and security agreement with a commercial bank to borrow \$30,000 along with the issuance of warrants to purchase 127,570 shares of the Company's common stock.
 The warrant's allocated fair value was \$2,316 at issuance.
 The SVB March 2021 Note also contains a final payment provision of \$1,050.
 The warrants were recognized as a debt discount at issuance and recorded as a reduction of the debt balance under a relative fair value approach.
 The Company recorded the final payment as an increase to the principal balance and debt discount for the entire payment amount.
-The Company was amortizing the discounts on an effective interest basis over the period from issuance through the Early Maturity Date (as defined below).
+The Company is amortizing the discounts on an effective interest basis over the period from issuance through the Early Maturity Date (as defined below).

 The loan bears interest at an annual rate equal to the greater of 9% or 5.75% above the Prime Rate.
-As of June 30, 2022, the interest rate was 10.5%.
+As of March 31, 2022, the interest rate was 9.25%.
 Payments are interest-only for the first twelve months and are fully amortizable thereafter.
-The Company recorded stated interest expense in the condensed consolidated statements of operations and comprehensive loss for the three and six months ended June 30, 2022 of \$689 and \$1,363, respectively, of which \$228 remained unpaid as accrued interest during both periods.
-During both the three and six months ended June 30, 2021, the Company recorded interest expense of \$683, of which \$225 remained unpaid as accrued interest.
+The Company recorded interest expense in the condensed consolidated statements of operations and comprehensive loss for the three-month period ended March 31, 2022 of \$675, of which \$233 remained unpaid as accrued interest.

+The term loan amortization date is April 1, 2022, with an opportunity for a six-month extension if certain performance milestones are met.
 The total amount of debt discount at issuance was \$3,532.
-As of June 30, 2022 and December 31, 2021, the unamortized debt discount totaled \$102 and \$1,086, respectively.
-During the three and six months ended June 30, 2022, the Company recorded \$17 and \$984 in interest expense related to the debt discounts, respectively.
-During both the three and six months ended June 30, 2021, the Company recorded \$786 in interest expense related to the debt discounts

-The original term loan amortization date was April 1, 2022, with an opportunity for a six-month extension if certain performance milestones are met.
-The original maturity date of the loan was April 26, 2022 ("Early Maturity Date"), with an opportunity for extension to September 2024 or March 2025 if certain performance milestones are met, including the conversion of the SNAP June 2020 Note.
-In April 2022, the Company entered into a loan modification agreement with Silicon Valley Bank, which extended the note's Early Maturity Date to May 26, 2022 which also extended the period of amortization of the discount.
+As of March 31, 2022 and December 31, 2021, the unamortized debt discount totaled \$240 and \$1,086, respectively.
+The maturity date of the loan is April 26, 2022 ("Early Maturity Date"), with an opportunity for extension to September 2024 or March 2025 if certain performance milestones are met, including the conversion of the SNAP June 2020 Note.
+Accordingly, the Company has classified the entire note payable balance as short-term as of March 31, 2022.